easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ### Modify the Data Recording code of Arduino IDE (main.ino)

-Marked with "// Modified code" are the extra lines added in the data recording code which are required to integrate with classifier.h and pipeline.h code.
-Also Additional conditional code included to perfrom any task based upon prediction results.
+Lines marked with "// Modified code" indicate the extra lines added to the data recording code to facilitate integration with the classifier.h and pipeline.h files.
+Additionally, conditional code has been included to perform specific tasks based on the prediction results.

 ```sh
 #include <Adafruit_MPU6050.h>